Zakariabs/100-days-of-code/Daily_Log.md

-### Day 12 : February 30, 2016 (Example 2)
+### Day 12 : Mai 27, 2021
 ##### (delete me or comment me out)

 **Today's Progress**: working on the fourth and final stage of the  zookeeper project. i learned about the followed topics ==> integer arithmetic, Naming variables, Program with numbers, Bolean logic and Comparisons.
 I also practised some exercices.

-**Thoughts**: by following the road i am have no patience more and i am not taing my time like the beginning.
+**Thoughts**: by following the road I have no patience more and i am not taing my time like the beginning.
 I want to be fast and the finish the project.
 I will try to be patient and take more time by each topic.

 **Link(s) to work**: /

-### Day : February 30, 2016 (Example 2)
+### Day 13 : Mai 28, 2016 (Example 2)
 ##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: I worked on the if statements lesson and solved the problems in the topic.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: it was not that easy.
+I was to tired.
+**Link(s) to work**:

+### Day 14 : Mai 29, 2021
+##### (delete me or comment me out)

+**Today's Progress**: I finished the exercises of the topics of the last stage and so i could finish the project. i tried to push the project to my github.

+**Thoughts**: I got a good feeling by finishing the first project.
+I struggeled a lot with understanding the questions.
+Sometimes you do not get enough information to understand what you have been asked.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: https://github.com/Zakariabs/Zookeeper